LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 ## Specification

 In this section, we specify the protocol logic in the lifecycle of a block injected by the Reward module as well as the functions that can be called from off-chain services.
-This module does not contain commands, and has an empty state.
 It depends on the token, BFT, and random modules.

 ### Constants